cocos-creator/docs-3d-deprecated/en/scripting/access-node-component.md

 }
 ```

-The default value of the property can be changed from `null` to array `[]`, so that multiple objects in the **Property Inspector** can be set at the same time.
+The default value of the property can be changed from `null` to array `[]`, so that multiple objects in the **Inspector** panel can be set at the same time.
 However, if dynamically obtaining other objects at runtime is needed, it is also necessary to use the search method described below.

 ### Find child nodes

 Sometimes, there are many objects of the same type in the game scene, such as turrets, enemies, and special effects, and they usually have a global script to manage them uniformly.
-Using the **Property Inspector** to associate them with this script one by one, the work will be very tedious.
+Using the **Inspector** panel to associate them with this script one by one, the work will be very tedious.
 In-order to better manage these objects uniformly, they can be put under a unified parent object, and then obtain all the child objects through the parent object:

 ```ts
 // CannonManager.ts